cesar-rgon/desktop-app-installer/README.md

   * Packages must be separated by whitespaces.
   * Non-repository applications must leave this field empty.

-2. Edit [en.properties](./languages/en.properties) file and add description for category (if it's new) and application with the next syntax:
+2. Edit [en.properties][en.properties] file and add description for category (if it's new) and application with the next syntax:
   CategoryNameDescription=Here goes the category description that is used by main menu
   ApplicationNameDescription=Here goes the application description that is used by main menu

   Considerations:
-  * CategoryNameDescription is composed by _CategoryName_ word: must be identically (case-sensitive) to the category name defined in [applicationList](./etc/applicationList) file. _Description_ word: must always follow the category name word.
+  * CategoryNameDescription is composed by _CategoryName_ word: must be identically (case-sensitive) to the category name defined in [applicationList][applicationList] file. _Description_ word: must always follow the category name word.
   * To be intuitive, CategoryNameDescription should be defined in the 'CATEGORIES' section of the file.
-  * ApplicationNameDescription is composed by: _ApplicationName_ word: must be identically (case-sensitive) to the application name defined in [applicationList](./etc/applicationList) file. _Description_ word: must always follow the category name word.
+  * ApplicationNameDescription is composed by: _ApplicationName_ word: must be identically (case-sensitive) to the application name defined in [applicationList][applicationList] file. _Description_ word: must always follow the category name word.
   * To be intuitive, ApplicationNameDescription should be defined in the 'APPLICATIONS' section of the file.
   * It's recommended, but not mandatory, to add those descriptions to other translation files.
   * You can create new translation file in your native language to be easier for your understanding.
 See chapter [Add new translation file](#6-add-new-translation-file) for more information.

-To **modify** or **delete** an application or category just edit [applicationList](./etc/applicationList) file and change the corresponding lines.
+To **modify** or **delete** an application or category just edit [applicationList][applicationList] file and change the corresponding lines.

 ---
 [Back to index](#index)